wolendranh/movie_radio/README.md

 ###to install project on clean VM:
 #####Step 1 — Installing Ansible
-Add the Ansible PPA and refresh our system's package index, install the ansible by typing the following commands:
+Add the Ansible PPA and refresh your system's package index, install the ansible by typing the following commands:

 ```